whybombo/ExcelAuto/README.md

 # Excel Automation Project

-This project demonstrates how to interact with Excel files using Python.
+This very simple project demonstrates how to interact with Excel files using Python.
 It includes two scripts that automate the creation and manipulation of Excel workbooks using `openpyxl` and `win32com.client`.

 ## Requirements